OCA/operating-unit/sale_operating_unit/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module extends the Sales capabilities of Odoo and introduces the operating unit to the Sales Order.
+This module extends the Sales capabilities of Odoo and introduces the operating unit to the Sales Order and pricelist.
 Security rules are defined to ensure that users can only display the Sales Orders in which they are allowed access to.

 **Table of contents**